SecretBin-io/secretbin/README.md

    ```

 ### Run using Docker
 You can also run SecretBin using Docker.
-See [SecretBin's Docker Hub page](https://hub.docker.com/r/nihilityiox/secretbin/tags).
+See [SecretBin's GHCR page](https://github.com/Nihility-io/SecretBin/pkgs/container/secretbin).

 1. Configure your config.yaml (see [Configuration](#configuration))
 2. Run the container using the following command: